 Gross Alpha in Connecticut Drinking Water

-Gross Alpha has been detected in water systems serving 4,064 ZIP codes nationwide.
+Gross Alpha has been detected in 128 Connecticut ZIP codes.
 Here is what you need to know about gross alpha in your drinking water and how it may affect your household.

 What Is Gross Alpha?